Aamir Khan's Daughter Ira Looks Magical In These New Pictures From Her BOLD Photoshoot!

 The dark theme adds more layers of drama in this click from the photoshoot.

-Which one out of these clicks stunned you the most?
+Which of these clicks stunned you the most?
 Share your thoughts in the comment section below.

 Aamir Khan's Daughter Ira Dances With Her Boyfriend; Gets Negative Comments On Her Video